SystemsApproach/ops/provision.rst

 plug-and-play appliance that has already been prepped.

-When a cloud is built from virtual resources (e.g., VMs instantiated on a commercial cloud) the "rack and connect" step for is carried out by sequence of API calls rather a hands-on technician.
+When a cloud is built from virtual resources (e.g., VMs instantiated on a commercial cloud) the "rack and connect" step is carried out by sequence of API calls rather a hands-on technician.
 Of course, we want to automate the sequence of calls needed to activate virtual infrastructure, which has inspired an approach know as *infrastructure-as-code*.
 The general idea is to document, in a